Marking and Signing Crosswalks

 High-Visibility Crosswalks

 Marked crosswalks guide pedestrians and alert drivers to a crossing location, so it is important that both drivers and pedestrians clearly see the crossings.
 Crosswalks can be marked in paint or a longer lasting plastic or epoxy material embedded with reflective glass beads.
-Although more expensive, longer-lasting crosswalk marking materials are a better value over time as they require less maintenance.
+Although more expensive, longer-lasting, high-visibility crosswalk marking materials are a better value over time as they require less maintenance.

 In-Street Signs